we are ava and the bee

 May: Timeline

 Why Engagement Sessions Are Important (and when to book it!): Not all couples want an engagement session – but as a photographer, they are a great add-on to your packages!
 Write a post about why this is so important for your couples.
+You can also offer tips on the best time to book one based on location, season, and save-the-date timelines.
+Bonus points for including examples of real engagement sessions and how they impacted the wedding day coverage.

 June: Educational